 Combine this with a short black muzzle and unusually pointed ears and you have a canine that appears deeply contemplative.
 As muscular as they are, the short and sparse fur exposes the underlying skin in the form of black patches all over the body.

-An external appearance, as with the Chongqing dog, certainly warrants caution.
-One look and you will have realized that this dog is not meant to serve as arm candy.
+One look and you will have realized that this dog is not meant to serve as “arm candy” or a lap dog.
 They are an aggressive dog breed that thrive when assigned to guard the property or protect the family.

 Do not attempt to keep a Chongqing as a pet if you are a first-time pet owner.
 They respect authority and resent the lack of it.
-Because of this, they’re more suited for someone who is experienced at handling dogs and takes charge of them.
+Because of this, they’re more suited for someone who is experienced at handling or training dogs by taking charge of them.

 RECOMMENDED: 21 Charming Chinese Dog Breeds